appswithlove/updraft-sdk-ios/README.md

 A prompt is displayed to the user after first launch to explain him how he can give feedback.
 Displayed only once.

-User can shake his device ot take a screenshot to give a feedback.
+User can take a screenshot to give a feedback.

 ## Advanced setup:  Logging